Thomas Secunda: Philanthropy

 Secunda and his wife Cindy are signatories of the Giving Pledge.
 The beneficiaries of the couple's charitable giving are primarily organizations that focus on "National Parks, local parks, conservation, healthcare and Jewish causes."
 Since devastating 2017 hurricane impacted the U.S. Virgin Islands and other parts of the Caribbean, Secunda has been deeply involved in reconstruction efforts there.
-In 2011, Secunda was appointed chairman of the National Parks Conservation Association.
-He is on the board of trustees for the Intrepid Museum Foundation, and the board of directors of the Manhattan Theater Club.
 In 2012, he was awarded the Simon Wiesenthal Center's award for his philanthropic work.
+He is one of the major donors to Empire AI, a consortium started by the New York state legislature in which top public and private academic institutions from the state will have access to the hardware that is supposed to enable them to "address the growing imbalance in computing power between industry and academe and to orient the future of AI development toward the public good."

 Personal life

 Secunda lives with his wife, Cynthia "Cindy" Cohen, who is also Jewish, and their two daughters in Croton-on-Hudson, New York.